Do Palm Trees Attract Roaches?

 You are unlikely to find german roaches in your palm trees.
 German roaches are typically found in kitchens, bathrooms, and food prep or storage areas.
 This type of roach is usually not found in trees or bush-like plants.
-Other insects and creatures that you are likely to encounter around palm trees are bees, wasps, rats, scorpions, and snakes.
+Other insects and creatures that you are likely to encounter around palm trees are bees, wasps, rats, scorpions, ants, and snakes.

 The Dangers of Cockroaches